 • OSCEs: assess communication and structured tasks, but often capture outcomes rather than diagnostic pathways

-• SPs: high fidelity but expensive (upwards of $900 per student) and capacity-limited, and feedback quality varies depending on SP training and faculty involvement
+• SPs: high fidelity but expensive (upwards of $900 per student) and capacity-limited, with variable feedback quality

 • Simulations: expensive and access-limited, making diagnostic reasoning difficult to observe consistently

-• Assessments depend heavily on evaluator background and training, from SP-led OSCEs to faculty debriefing.
-One study finds that 36% of Pediatric Critical Care Medicine faculty “had not participated in any formal teaching skill development as faculty.”
+• Assessments depend heavily on evaluator background and training.
+One study finds that 36% of Pediatric Critical Care Medicine faculty had not participated in any formal teaching skill development as faculty.

 • Preceptor evaluations are shaped by local case mix and individual interpretation